edinburgh-napier/set09121/lectures/lecture9.md

 # Copying and Pointing

-- The main reason we have pointers in C is to allow data to be sent around without copying.
+- The main reason we have pointers in C is to allow data to be sent around *without duplicating it*.
 - For large data objects this is a real problem.
  - Create object of 1MB size.
  - Call function with object -- 1MB copy.